Sadeal/CS2HvHUtilities/README.md

    "AllowWeaponsForFlag": "@css/restrict", // flag that ignore weapon restrictions "AllowedOnlyWeapons": "", // list of weapons that ONLY allowed. "weapon_ssg08" - will allow only ssg08, not AK, not AWP and etc. (pistols, nades etc always accessable)
-   "AwpBullets": 10, // amount of AWP clip max bullets "RestrictTeleport": true, // true - restrict teleport, fakepitch, crash "TeleportPrintMessage": false, // will print in chat if someone using exploit "RestrictGhost": true, // will restrict ghost exploit
+   "AwpBullets": 10, // amount of AWP clip max bullets "InstantDefuse": true, // insta defuse feature if condition are met "RestrictTeleport": true, // true - restrict teleport, fakepitch, crash "TeleportPrintMessage": false, // will print in chat if someone using exploit "RestrictGhost": true, // will restrict ghost exploit